harveypekar/3dgraphics/project/description.md

 ## Requirements

-* You implemented features described in this document (you will not get any points for implementing something that isn't described here)
+* You implemented features described in this document (you will not get any points for implementing something that isn't described here, or for features marked as 'bonus')
 * You understand all the code that you submit, even if you have it from an AI model or a tutorial
 * You are not allowed to share code with others taking (or who have taken) this course
 * You are not allowed to use packages outside of the core Unity ones, without explicit approval (send me an email, and add a motivation)
 * Feel free to add extra features (eg debug camera, debug visualizations, debug logging), but if they interfere with your result (how things look / act), have a way to turn them on/off and have them default off.
 * Your code is tidy.
 By this I mean that you shouldn't have large swathes of duplicated code, bad indentation, or badly named variables.
 Do not worry too much about using patterns (assume your code won't be extended in the future) or complicated oo techniques, this is not the objectives of this course.
+* For each asset (texture, models) that you didn't create yourself, you have an entry in a text file (in the root of your repository, named 'attributions.txt').
+The entry has the path to the asset on disk, the url of where you got it from, and the license.
+Make sure the license is compatible with how you're using it (educational purposes)

 ## First steps